Aliasgar0512/Room-with-Rx-java/README.md

-# Simple Exmaple of Roon With simple RxJava Code.
+# Simple Exmaple of Room With simple RxJava Code.